-Gujarat: BJP legislative party meeting underway to elect new CM after Vijay Rupani’s exit

-Rupani resigned from his post on Saturday ahead of the Assembly elections in the state.

-A legislative party meeting of Gujarat MLAs of the Bharatiya Janata Party was underway in state capital Gandhinagar on Sunday afternoon, ANI reported.
-The MLAs are expected to elect a new chief minister after Vijay Rupani resigned on Saturday along with the entire state Cabinet.
+Bhupendra Patel is Gujarat’s new chief minister

+Bhupendra Patel was chosen as the new chief minister of Gujarat on Sunday, ANI reported.
+He was elected as the leader of Bharatiya Janata Party legislature party after a meeting in state capital Gandhinagar.

+On Saturday, Vijay Rupani had stepped down as the state’s chief minister along with his entire Cabinet.

-Union ministers Pralhad Joshi, Narendra Singh Tomar, Bhupendra Yadav and Mansukh Mandaviya are attending the meeting to elect Rupani’s successor.
+Union ministers Pralhad Joshi, Narendra Singh Tomar, Bhupendra Yadav and Mansukh Mandaviya attended the meeting on Sunday afternoon along with Gujarat MLAs to decide who will succeed Rupani.

-“I will hold consultations with Gujarat leaders, then the central leadership will take a decision,” Joshi, who is also BJP’s central observer for Gujarat, told reporters, according to ANI.
-Party spokesperson Yamal Vyas said it was “obvious” that the new chief minster will be chosen on Sunday.

-Reports suggested that Mandaviya, Union fisheries minister Parshottam Rupala, Gujarat Deputy Chief Minister Nitin Patel and state agriculture minister RC Faldu were among the frontrunners for the chief minister’s post.

 Rupani’s resignation